luozhongze/luozhongze.github.io/_pages/about.md

 My research interests include machine learning, knowledge graphs, multimodal large models, and the construction of evaluation datasets for large models.

+You can find my CV here: [Zhongze Luo’s Curriculum Vitae](../assets/CV.pdf).
+If you are interested in my work, please feel free to drop me an [email](luozhongze0928@foxmail.com).

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 New Journal Paper Accepted by Information Technology and Control 2024.